ppy/osu-wiki/wiki/Tournaments/LGA/2025/en.md

 ## Notes

-[^winners-finals]: Winners bracket Finals match
-[^losers-finals]: Losers bracket Finals match — final matchup depends on the results of the preceding Winners bracket Finals match
-[^grand-finals]: Grand Finals match — final matchup depends on the results of the preceding Losers bracket Finals match
 [^qualifiers-seeding]: Used as the main seeding method
 [^qualifiers-tiebreaker]: Used as a tiebreaker when two players have the same MAX sum